 There is no magic number

-The question whether extensive reading is the best way of expanding vocabulary and how well it works on its own for second language learners is far from settled, but we needn’t concern ourselves with that too much.
-The exact number isn’t that important.
+The question whether extensive reading is the best way of expanding vocabulary and exactly how much you should understand already is not very important, because the exact number isn’t the point.
 Depending on the text, the student and the tools or scaffolding being used, 95% might be fine.
 With some studying, 90% works too.

 The 98% figure refers to unaided reading and shows that you really need to understand almost everything to be able to figure out and learn the few words you didn’t already know.
 However, nothing says you have to read completely unaided, so the take away is more in the direction of “the more you understand, the better; 98% is great if you can get it”.